MiddleRaster/tdd20/README.md

 | ```IsWithin```           | compares two doubles for approximate equality within a tolerance |
 | ```ExpectingException``` | expects a callable to throw an exception of a specified type |
 </div>

+### Running the tests:
+After building the project, you may add the executable as a post-build step, if you so desire.
+The output will be captured by Visual Studio and shown in the "Error List" and "Output" windows, as ***warnings***.
+Double-clicking on one will take you to the corresponding line in the source code.

 ### Future work:
 Eventually, I'll write a GUI version and